jerith/vmscripts/README.md

 I also set `GRUB_TERMINAL=serial` to see the grub screen (even though I can't interact with it) and `GRUB_TIMEOUT=1` to minimise the startup time.
 Neither of these are strictly required, though.
+Also not strictly necessary, although it does make the output faster, is explicitly setting up the serial device:

+    GRUB_SERIAL_COMMAND="serial --speed=115200 --unit=0 --word=8 --parity=no --stop=1"

 To disable `getty` on the serial terminal: